DNKonanov/MGI_manuscript_code/README.md

 # MGI_manuscript_code
-The scripts allowing to estimate misdemultiplexing rate in MGI runs
+The scripts to estimate misdemultiplexing rate in MGI runs